biowdl/TALON-WDL/docs/index.md

-    "TalonWDL.pipelineRunName": "A short name to distinguish a run.", "TalonWDL.dockerImagesFile": "A file listing the used docker images.", "TalonWDL.runTranscriptClean": "Set to true in order to run transcriptclean, set to false in order to disable transcriptclean.", "TalonWDL.annotationGTFrefflat": "A refflat file of the annotation gtf used.", "TalonWDL.sampleWorkflow.presetOption": "This option applies multiple options at the same time to minimap2, this should be either 'splice'(directRNA) or 'splice:hq'(cDNA).", "TalonWDL.sampleWorkflow.variantVCF": "A VCF file with common variants should be supplied when running transcriptclean, this will make sure transcriptclean does not correct those known variants.", "TalonWDL.sampleWorkflow.howToFindGTAG": "How to find canonical splicing sites GT-AG - f: transcript strand; b: both strands; n: no attempt to match GT-AG."
+    "TalonWDL.pipelineRunName": "A short name to distinguish a run.", "TalonWDL.dockerImagesFile": "A file listing the used docker images.", "TalonWDL.runTranscriptClean": "Set to true in order to run transcriptclean, set to false in order to disable transcriptclean.", "TalonWDL.sampleWorkflow.presetOption": "This option applies multiple options at the same time to minimap2, this should be either 'splice'(directRNA) or 'splice:hq'(cDNA).", "TalonWDL.sampleWorkflow.variantVCF": "A VCF file with common variants should be supplied when running transcriptclean, this will make sure transcriptclean does not correct those known variants.", "TalonWDL.sampleWorkflow.howToFindGTAG": "How to find canonical splicing sites GT-AG - f: transcript strand; b: both strands; n: no attempt to match GT-AG.", "TalonWDL.outputDirectory": "The path to the output directory."
 }
 ```